 Have a video visit with your doctor

-You can schedule a video visit to have a face-to--face interaction with your doctor from the convenience of home or work.
-Video visits are scheduled in the same way
+You can schedule a video visit to have a face-to-face interaction with your doctor from the convenience of home or work.
+Video visits are scheduled in the same way as other appointments.

 For more information about scheduling, refer to Schedule or request an appointment.

 Prepare for your video visit

 To ensure a smooth connection, complete the following tasks well in advance of your video visit: